Available Student Support

 Hi!
-We, Julian Kaptanian and Riddhi Jain (aka Riddhi Pitliya), are St Anne’s College MCR Student Peer Supporters.
+I’m Riddhi Jain (aka Riddhi Pitliya), I am part of St Anne’s College MCR Student Peer Supporters.
 Please reach out to us if you would like to talk through any doubts or issues you may have, even if you just need an impartial, completely confidential ear to listen; we also have a range of resources we can refer you to.
 We are an alternative to talking to college welfare staff, supporting you on a more casual, student level.
 Note that we underwent training with the Oxford University Counselling Service before taking up our post, and we swear to abide by the Code of Practice.
 You can email us at any time to set up a meeting for yourself or on behalf of friends that you are worried about.
-We can also be found at T@3 (the weekly teas at 3pm on Wednesdays).
+We can also be found at T@5 (the weekly teas on Wednesdays).

 Welfare Tea and Cake